alamo-classes/2021FALL-GAME2338-TEAM-B/Part_Two/Test_Plan_Outline.md

 ## Environment/User Community

 For the Environment we will be using GitHub and Visual Studio.
-We will be in a Development environment doing unit testing.
+We will be in a Development environment doing unit testing to write out the code.
+After that we will  do a QA Environment looking for failures that are happening in the build.
+Finally the Stage Environment is where we will see if it meets the criteria of the product.

+## Test Objectives

 These are the Test we will be doing: